 What happens to your recycling:

-It will be processed locally in Karratha, where we’ll remove as much contaminated waste as we can.
+It is processed locally in Karratha, where as much contaminated waste as possible is removed.
 We will also remove glass, which will be sent to local recyclers.
-What’s left will then be transported to Perth where a purpose built Material Recycling Facility will ensure the maximum amount of product can be safely recycled – reducing the amount of waste going to landfill.
+What’s left will then be transported to Perth where a purpose-built Material Recycling Facility will ensure the maximum amount of product can be safely recycled – reducing the amount of waste going to landfill.
 The amount of waste diverted from landfill relies on all of us making sure we place the right recyclable items in the recycling bin.

 What you can put in your recycling bin: